NicolasStuhm/IoT_project/README.md

 # Setup
 My subject of studies lies within the realm of IT, so I did not have to go about installing a lot of software.
 The IDE I am using is Visual Studio Code, with the plugins flake8 and Pico-W-Go.
 I had, in the beginning, installed Thonny, in order to test and try it, however, I thought it is somewhat limited and one would have more opportunities using VS code.<br>
 The flashing, that is the installation of the new firmware (uf2 file), I had to do on a different computer, as mine did not recognise the pico W as mass storage space and I was therefore not able to copy the file needed to it.
 The process is simple.
 One must plug the pico W in with an USB cable, while holding down the BOOTSEL button on the board.
-Now the computer should "see" the micorcontroller like a simple USB stick and a certain file containing firmware, which can be found online must be copied to it.
+Now the computer should "see" the micorcontroller like a simple USB stick and a certain file containing firmware, which can be found online, must be copied to it.
 After that, disconnect and connect the pico W again.<br>
 Another problem arose during connecting the pico W to my IDE.
 I had to disable the "Auto Connect" option in the Pico-W-Go extension and specified the port "COM6" in the "Manual Com Device" (also part of the Pico-W-Go extension), in order for it to work.<br>

 For you with a well functioning laptop this might not be necessary, but I also had to install a new driver for the pico w to be recognised by my computer.